Graph Homomorphisms via Vector Colorings

-The case $H=G $ leads to a sufficient condition for showing $G$ is a core, i.e., it has no homomorphism to a proper subgraph.
-This gives a simple proof that the Kneser graph $K_{n:r}$ and the $q$-Kneser graph $qK_{n:r}$ are cores for $n>2r$.
-Also, we get that the even-weight component of the distance $k$-graph of the $n$-cube, denoted $\hnk$, is a core and moreover, it remains a core after adding all edges between vertices with Hamming distance greater than $k$.
-Moreover, we show that if a 2-walk-regular graph (which is non-bipartite and not complete multipartite) has a unique optimal vector coloring, it is a core.
-This condition is algorithmic and we use it to show that at least 84\% of the strongly regular~graphs from Ted Spence's list are cores.
+In this paper we study the existence of homomorphisms $G\to H$ using semidefinite programming.
+Specifically, we use the vector chromatic number of a graph, defined as the smallest real number $t \ge 2$ for which there exists an assignment of unit vectors $i\mapsto p_i$ to its vertices such that $\langle p_i, p_j\rangle\le -1/(t-1),$ when~$i\sim j$.
+Our approach allows to reprove, without using the Erd{\H o}s-Ko-Rado Theorem, that for {$n>2r$} the Kneser graph $K_{n:r}$ and the $q$-Kneser graph $qK_{n:r}$ are cores, and furthermore, that for $n/r = n'/r'$ there exists a homomorphism $K_{n:r}\to K_{n':r'}$ if and only if $n$ divides $n'$.
+In terms of new applications, we show that the even-weight component of the distance $k$-graph of the $n$-cube $\hnk$ is a core and also, that non-bipartite Taylor graphs are cores.
+Additionally, we give a necessary and sufficient condition for the existence of homomorphisms~$\hnk\to H_{n',k'}$ when $n/k = n'/k'$.
+Lastly, we show that if a 2-walk-regular graph (which is non-bipartite and not complete multipartite) has a unique optimal vector coloring, it is a core.
+Based on this sufficient condition we conducted a computational study on Ted Spence's list of strongly regular~graphs \cite{Spence} and found that at least 84\% are cores.

-In the case $H\ne G$, we study homomorphisms between graphs from the same family with equal vector chromatic numbers.
-We recover the well-known result that if $n>2r $ and $n/r = n'/r'$, there exists a homomorphism $K_{n:r}\to K_{n':r'}$ if and only if $n$ divides $n'$.
-Furthermore, we show that {the necessary condition of} this theorem generalizes to $qK_{n:r},$ where all numbers are replaced by their $q$-analogues.
-Lastly, we give a necessary and sufficient condition for the existence of homomorphisms~$\hnk\to H_{n',k'}$ when $\chiv(\hnk) = \chiv(H_{n',k'})$.\footnote{A subset of the results appearing in this paper was published as an extended abstract in the proceedings of the 8th European Conference on Combinatorics, Graph Theory and Applications, EuroComb 2015~\cite{eurocomb}.}